davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

    1640        Adam
    ```

-6. List all departments and their respective student enrollments.
+7. List all departments and their respective student enrollments.
 Sort the results in descending order of enrollment.
 Be careful!
-Make sure departments with no enrollments are also represented in your results (e.g., History)
+Make sure departments with no enrollments are also represented (with zeroes) in your results!

    ```
    deptName                    enrolled